Salgat/BigObjectSerializer/README.md

 ## TODO

 * Unit tests.
 I am sure there are many bugs and edge cases to cover (I believe one is Dictionaries with null value entries) that need to be tested.
 * As of now only 255 properties per class object are supported.
-Probably should update from using a byte to and short to increase this to a 65k property limit with minimal performance impact.
+Probably should update from using a byte to a ushort to increase this to a 65k property limit with minimal performance impact.